sharadregoti/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-portal-classic/monetise.md

 When a developer enrolls for API access with a Tyk portal system, they will:

 1. Sign up
-2. Select a catalogue entry to participate in
+2. Select a catalog entry to participate in
 3. Submit a key request form
 4. Receive their token